hlfshell/hlfshell/README.md

 ---

 I hold a bachelor's degree in Robotics Engineering and am currently studying for a Masters in the same from WPI.
 I currently work as a Senior Software Engineer for [Osaro](https://osaro.com/)'s Infrastructure Team.
-You may view my resume [here](https://github.com/hlfshell/resume).in Engineering
+You may view my resume [here](https://github.com/hlfshell/resume).

 # Suggested Repos